A hotel with history

 Hotel 1898 is an authentic gem to be discovered.
 Nestled in the heart of Barcelona, Hotel 1898 is located in what was once the headquarters of the General Philippines Tobacco Company.
 The magnificent structure was erected in 1881 and designed by Catalan architect Josep Oriol Mestres.

-In 2005, following extensive renovation by Núñez i Navarro, the building was reborn as the Hotel 1898, a unique spot with Colonial flair and a style all its own, offering the best of Barcelona to each and every guest.
+The building, renovated in 2005 by the Grup Núñez i Navarro, was reborn as the current Hotel 1898, a unique hotel in colonial style with its own personality, offering the best of Barcelona to each of its guests.

 Architect Oriol Mestres designs the building as the private residence of the López y López family, Marquis de Comillas, among them Don Claudio López i Bru, whose bust, sculpted by Josep Llimona, may be observed in one of the hotel’s Colonial halls.